 Bitcoin has revolutionized society.
-It offers an almost miraculous alterantive to the FIAT hellhole we've been led into that the powers that be have tried to dismiss and demonize to no avail.
+It offers an almost miraculous alternative to the FIAT hellhole we've been led into by the powers that be.
 To many, this alone translates into a potential scenario where the economy isn't regulated by a handful of nameless oligarchs but by the collective computational power of cyberspace.
 The secret to bitcoin's power?
 The blockchain.

 import sys import urllib3 import base58 def findSubStr(ogStr, subStr): hits = [i for i in range(len(ogStr)) if ogStr.startswith(subStr, i)] return hits def decodeTX(txNum): http = urllib3.PoolManager() txData = http.request( "GET", "https://blockchain.info/tx/" + txNum + "?show_adv=true") # Decode the raw bytes received dataStr = txData.data.decode('utf-8') atOutput = False if (dataStr.find("output scripts")): dataStr = dataStr[dataStr.find("output scripts"):] # Remove the trailing CSS style code if (dataStr.find("<style")): dataStr = dataStr[: dataStr.find("<style ")] # Trim the unnecessary content dataStr = dataStr[dataStr.find('"outputs":'):dataStr.find('"config":')] addrSubStr = findSubStr(dataStr, "address") if (len(addrSubStr) < 1): print("Invalid transaction hash!") exit() print("Total output addresses found: " + str(len(addrSubStr))) # print(addrSubStr) counter = 0 totalData = b"" for i in addrSubStr: counter += 1 # Isolate the address addr = dataStr[i+10:i+46] addr = addr[:addr.find('"')] # Check for invalid / empty adresses if (':' in addr or ',' in addr): continue addrDecoded = base58.b58decode_check(addr) totalData += addrDecoded print("["+str(counter)+"]" + addr + "d: " + str(addrDecoded)) print("Total bytes extracted: " + str(len(totalData))) print("Saving data to "+txNum) # Save the decoded data into a file with the transaction hash as name # Not all the decoded bytes have an ASCII equivalent or even proper alignement / syntax # so decoding it with python's .decode('ascii') usually fails # Running cat on the file does a much better job printing the data saveFileBinary = open(txNum, "wb") saveFileBinary.write(totalData) saveFileBinary.close() if __name__ == "__main__": print("TX Hash: " + str(sys.argv)) decodeTX(str(sys.argv))